sariadne112/Project1_Submission/README.md

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because it proved a stable enviroment and allows to configure difficult manual ataskts that become repetable ans makes it less vulerable to human error.

-The playbook [install-elk](Ansible/install-elk.yml) implements the following tasks:
+The[playbook-elk](Ansible/playbook-elk.yml) implements the following tasks:
 - Give max number of memory map area of 262144.
 - Installs:
     - docker.io